Super Lawyers

 • Bone marrow and organ transplantation

-Compared to other types of doctors, allergists and immunologists don't get sued for medical malpractice very often.
-This does not mean that allergists make fewer mistakes or errors than other types of doctors.
-Allergists are human and make mistakes just like everyone else in the medical profession.
+Compared to other types of doctors, allergists, and immunologists don’t get sued for medical malpractice very often.
+This does not mean allergists make fewer mistakes or errors than other doctors.
+Allergists are human and make mistakes like everyone else in the medical profession.
 The main difference is that mistakes by allergists or immunologists are less likely to have devastating consequences for the patient.

-Allergists don't have to defend many malpractice cases because they have a much wider margin for error than other specialties.
-For example, if a surgeon makes even a very small mistake during a procedure (such as cutting too deep) it can have disastrous results.
+Allergists don’t have to defend many malpractice cases because they have a much wider margin for error than other specialties.
+For example, if a surgeon makes even a tiny mistake during a procedure (such as cutting too deep), it can have disastrous results.
 Therefore the victim of that surgical error is much more likely to sue the surgeon for medical malpractice.
-By contrast, even if an allergist makes a really big mistake it usually won't cause major harm to the patient.
+By contrast, even if an allergist makes a huge mistake, it usually won’t cause major harm to the patient.

 Medication error is also a possible form of malpractice for allergists.
 First, it is a deviation from the standard of care to knowingly administer medication to which the patient is allergic.
 There are also allergist lawsuits and settlements involving allergy shots gone wrong.
-For example, an allergist in Chicago caused a patient to go into anaphylactic shock after giving an allergy shot that was 3,000 time the proper dose.
-The patient died as a result and the allergist ended up paying $1.5 million to settle the wrongful death lawsuit.
+For example, an allergist in Chicago caused a patient to go into anaphylactic shock after giving an allergy shot that was 3,000 times the proper dose.
+The patient died, and the allergist paid $1.5 million to settle the wrongful death lawsuit.

 • Allopurinol prescriptions causing Stevens-Johnson Syndrome

-• The patient suffered anaphylaxis to Ancef (Cefazolin) which should have been predicted based on the patient's history of penicillin allergy.
+• The patient suffered anaphylaxis to Ancef (Cefazolin), which should have been predicted based on the patient’s history of penicillin allergy or other allergy.

-• There are also claims against allergist when they act as internists.
+• There are also claims against allergists when they act as internists.
 Even though the allergists focus on their area of specialty, they are also trained as internists and are held to the standard of care which applies to internal medicine.
-Patients come to an allergist and bring up issues that an internist would address and the allergist often addresses it.
+Patients come to an allergist and bring up issues that an internist would address, and the allergist often addresses them.

 • Prescribing a drug like Albuterol or other inhalants without first obtaining a cardiology consultation with an at-risk patient.